 The glass-lined Thermos was the one that surprised me.
 No, it wasn’t quite as good as the Thermos Nissan, with the water registering 175 degrees F. — a drop of 37 degrees.
 But it was by far the cheapest originally (I think I paid less than $10 for it) and it has an uninsulated stopper called a “Stash Top” where you can store sugar and cream packets.
 That had always struck me as a quick way to lose heat!
 See a picture of the Stash Top in my original article on Thermos bottles.

-- Best bottle: Thermos Nissan (I love mine) or REI one-liter
+- Best bottle: Thermos Nissan (I love mine – but now they only sell the carafe model in this size) or REI one-liter

 - Best economical bottle: A glass-lined Thermos (but be gentle with it so as not to break the glass — it’s easier than you think on a boat)